ElonLan/ROS_Calculate/README.md

 The main window is divided into three primary areas:

 1.  **Left Control Panel**:
     -   Probe selection list
     -   ROS type selection list
     -   Calculation method selection
     -   Calculation control buttons
 2.  **Right Tabbed Pane**:
     -   **Data Tab**: Displays and manages input data.
     -   **Results Tab**: Shows calculation results.
     -   **Visualization Tab**: Displays ROS concentration charts.
 3.  **Toolbar and Menu**:
     -   **File Operations**: Open, save data and results.
     -   **Database Management**: Open the database editor.
     -   **Help**: Display help and about information.

 ### Database Editor

 The database editor contains three tabs:

 1.  **ROS Type Management**:
     -   List of ROS types.
     -   Add, edit, and delete ROS types.
 2.  **Probe Management**:
     -   List of probes.
     -   Add, edit, and delete probes.
 3.  **Reaction Rate Constant Management**:
     -   Reaction rate constant matrix table.
     -   Set and modify the reaction rate constants between specific probes and ROS.

 ## Development Plan

 ### Current Version (v1.0)

 -   [x] Basic user interface
 -   [x] Basic calculation engine
 -   [x] Database management system
 -   [x] Data visualization
 -   [x] Result export function

 ### Future Roadmap (v2.0)

 -   [ ] Probe selection optimization algorithm
 -   [ ] Uncertainty analysis and error propagation
 -   [ ] Advanced statistical analysis functions
 -   [ ] Interactive 3D visualization
 -   [ ] Experimental design wizard

 ## Glossary

 -   **ROS**: Reactive Oxygen Species
 -   **Probe**: A specific compound that reacts with ROS
 -   **Reaction Rate Constant**: The rate constant for the reaction between a probe and an ROS
 -   **Cumulative Concentration**: The integrated concentration of an ROS over a specific time period

-- **Instantaneous Concentration**: The concentration of an ROS at a specific point in time

-- **Standard Analysis**: The calculation method where the number of probes equals the number of ROS types
+-   **Instantaneous Concentration**: The concentration of an ROS at a specific point in time -- **Standard Analysis**: The calculation method where the number of probes equals the number of ROS types
 - **Overdetermined Analysis**: The calculation method where the number of probes is greater than the number of ROS types

+## How to Use

+Download the latest `ROS_Detection.exe` program and the sample probe concentration data sheet in CSV format from Releases.
+Double-click the .exe file to open the software program.
+You can directly use the sample CSV data for plotting.

+## Created By

+Nanjing Tianqi Superoxide Technology Co., Ltd. www.tqcy.top
+Software created by Elon Lan

+## Contact Me

+lanqq8@gmail.com
+lanqq8@tqcy.top